 Similarly, as we journey through life, we consciously and unconsciously edit our own stories, highlighting key memories, defining moments, and emotional milestones.
-This ongoing cycle of experiences evolves as we grow, learn, unlearn, stumble, fall, and rise again.
+This ongoing cycle of experience evolves as we grow, learn, unlearn, stumble, fall, and rise again.

 But there’s so much more to our stories!
 Whether you’re 20, 30, or 40 years old, you’ve lived anywhere from 7,300 to 14,600 days — surely that’s enough material to create a rich, meaningful narrative, right?